-Scraping a website involves implementing mechanisms to avoid being detected as a bot.
-In this tutorial, we'll change the User Agent in Playwright and learn the best practices.
+Scraping a website involves implementing measures to avoid being detected as a bot.
+In this tutorial, we'll change the User Agent in Playwright in both Python and Node.js and cover best practices for doing so reliably.

 What Is the Playwright User Agent?